 It is more than evident that autumn is beginning to creep in.
-There are many of us who are not going to put up any kind of resistance and, to begin with, I have already begun to stock up on autumn provisions so that I am not caught unawares.
+There are many of us who are not going to put up any resistance and, to start with, I have already started to stock up on autumn provisions so that it does not catch me off guard.

-On the other hand, the combination of pumpkin and spices in the preparation of cakes and cakes is tremendously irresistible to me.
-Since this vegetable is usually added in the form of a puree, around this time I start to prepare a good amount and freeze it in smaller portions to have it on hand when I need it.
+On the other hand, I find the combination of pumpkin and spices in the preparation of cakes and pies tremendously irresistible.
+Since this vegetable is usually added in the form of a puree, around this time I start preparing a good quantity and freeze it in smaller portions to have it on hand when I need it.

-Although the pumpkin can be cooked in several ways to prepare this puree (in the oven, in the microwave, steamed...) of all of them I prefer to bake it ; Thus, it acquires a characteristic nuance that, in my opinion, gives a very special touch to the final recipe.
+Although pumpkin can be cooked in several ways to prepare this puree (in the oven, in the microwave, steamed...) of all of them I prefer to bake it ; this way it acquires a characteristic nuance that, in my opinion, gives a very special touch to the final recipe.
 So, how long will it take you to try it?
 Tomorrow?
-I feared…
+I was afraid so...

 Ingredients (for 10-12 servings)